miki151/keeperrl_wiki/Gameplay/Roguelike/How_to_win_as_an_Adventurer.md

 Night beasts
 ------------

--   Vultures: Tiny amount of XP and score.
-Possible to level you up from level 3 to 4.
 -   Kill the keeper's night animals if you need xp.
 Right outside the dungeon entrance is the prime spot to do this.
--   Once you have killed any of the keeper's army, reinforcements will come in from off the map.
+-   Once you have killed any of the keeper's army, reinforcements may come in from off the map, if the keeper remembered to auto-accept immigrants before retiring.
--   Intercept reinforcements before they enter the dungeon and you will have a supply of monsters to level up on.
+-   Intercept reinforcements before they enter the dungeon and you will have a supply of untrained and un-equipped monsters to level up on.
 -   Werewolves are the worst of the keeper's night explorers.
 Be careful if you meet one.
 -   The price you pay for this is that eventually, the keeper will be